How to prepare and cook food safely

 - Check the pack – follow the cooking instructions carefully when frying or oven-heating packaged food products like chips, roast potatoes and parsnips.

-- Don't keep raw potatoes in the fridge – storing raw potatoes in the fridge can increase overall acrylamide levels if they're then cooked at high temperatures, such as roasting or frying.
+- Do not keep raw potatoes in the fridge – storing raw potatoes in the fridge can increase overall acrylamide levels if they're then cooked at high temperatures, such as roasting or frying.

-- Eat a varied and balanced diet – while we can't completely avoid risks like acrylamide in food, eating a healthy, balanced diet will help reduce your risk of cancer.
+- Eat a varied and balanced diet – while it's not possible to completely avoid risks like acrylamide in food, eating a healthy, balanced diet will help reduce your risk of cancer.

 Washing fruit and vegetables